dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ## Log event ID

 Each log can specify an *event ID*.
-The sample app does this by using a locally-defined `LoggingEvents` class:
+The sample app does this by using a locally defined `LoggingEvents` class:

 ::: moniker range=">= aspnetcore-2.0"